-- 1.51 In accordance with government guidance on Housing Market Assessment, the approach adopted makes maximum use of existing and available secondary demographic, social and housing data to identify the dynamics of the local housing market; the 'choices' available to local people; the imbalances between need, demand and supply which constrain those choices and the projected future requirement for housing.
-Whilst specialist demographic projection and forecast data has been commissioned from Edge Analytics, no new surveys or other primary research have been undertaken. - 1.52 Housing Market Assessments have typically provided static outputs which are incapable of being amended as circumstances change.
-Completion of the Assessment has involved the development of a version of Housing Vision's dynamic and interactive HMA and Housing Needs Toolkit which is capable of assessing the requirement for housing arising from household growth.
+1.52 Housing Market Assessments have typically provided static outputs which are incapable of being amended as circumstances change.
+Completion of the Assessment has involved the development of a version of Housing Vision's dynamic and interactive HMA and Housing Needs Toolkit which is capable of assessing the need for housing arising from household growth.
 The application of the Toolkit is fully described in Chapter 5.
 This dynamic approach to the Housing Market Assessment also includes the opportunity for affordability modelling through the application of a related Housing Options Toolkit.
 This allows for bespoke affordability testing of any housing option by type, bed space and tenure.